General Policies and Procedures

 Parking and Traffic

 Vehicles are to be operated safely and at reasonable speeds on campus, but never faster than 15 mph.
 Driving or parking on lawns or paths is prohibited.
 Student parking is restricted to the parking lots behind the residence halls.
 Further overflow parking is available behind Gould Hall.
-Students are not to park in the flagpole parking lot.
+Students are not to park in the flagpole or East Hall parking lots.

-The Commonwealth of Massachusetts requires all drivers to have liability insurance and to carry written evidence of insurance in their vehicle at all times.
+The Commonwealth of Massachusetts requires all drivers to carry liability insurance.
 The College, therefore, requires all students who have vehicles on campus to maintain liability insurance.
 Evidence of insurance must be presented when registering the vehicle.
+Nonresident students bringing a car to campus which is registered in another state or country must also file a form each year with the local police department; this form will be provided at registration.

-All student vehicles must be registered with the College.
-Students will be issued parking permit stickers during registration or throughout the year as needed, if they come to the front desk in Kenarden.
-Students should be sure that the vehicular information is included on their Registration Form.
-If a student should change vehicles, he must update the College with the license number, make, and model of the new vehicle.
+All student vehicles, whatever their state or country of registration, must be registered with the College.
+Students should be sure that vehicular information is included on their Registration Form if applicable; parking permit stickers will be issued at registration, or can be picked up from the front desk in St. Thomas More Hall (Kenarden).
+If a student should change vehicles, he must update the College with the license number, make, and model of the new vehicle; if the vehicle is registered out-of-state, he must also file a new form with the local police.

 The privilege of keeping a vehicle on campus may be revoked when the rules are not observed.
 A student who registers a vehicle with the College is responsible for its proper use.
 Vehicles not registered with the College may be towed away.